PotLock/docs/user-guides/planning-a-pot/README.md

 What is the background on the platform and how does it works?

-* How does using Potlock make it easier than traditional grant making software?
+* How does using POTLOCK make it easier than traditional grant making software?

 Who is your team?